Frequently asked questions

 If necessary, EPIDIOLEX can be administered with certain nasogastric tubes (NG-tube) or gastrostomy tubes (G-tube).
 For specific instructions, please see the EPIDIOLEX Prescribing Information.

-- As with most AEDs, EPIDIOLEX should be gradually withdrawn to minimize the risk of increased seizure frequency and status epilepticus
+Review dosing considerations for patients with hepatic impairment- As with most ASMs, EPIDIOLEX should be gradually withdrawn to minimize the risk of increased seizure frequency and status epilepticus

 - Please complete a Medical Information Request Form for additional information